mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

                 wait()
                 continue

+            with client.lock:
-            # for drivers that implement CMAP, mark the connection pool as ready
+                # for drivers that implement CMAP, mark the connection pool as ready after
-            # once the server transitions to a known state.
+                # performing a successful check.
-            if previousDescription.type == Unknown and description.type != Unknown:
+                if description.type != Unknown:
                     mark connection pool for server as "ready"

                 topology.onServerDescriptionChanged(description)
                 if description.error != Null:
                     # Clear the connection pool only after the server description is set to Unknown.
                     clear connection pool for server

             # Immediately proceed to the next check if the previous response
             # was successful and included the topologyVersion field, or the